springfuse/springfuse.github.com/_posts/2013-03-05-jsf2-conversation.md

 The second approach is more natural, we add it only if the user clicks a 'Submit' button in the target entity's edit page.

 But wait a second.
 Other entities could also have a many-to-many association to the same target entity.
-The target edit page should be therefore reusable, that is it should not 'know' from which page the user is coming from.
+The target entity edit page should therefore be reusable, that is it should not 'know' from which page the user is coming from.
 For this reason we introduce callback.
+Thus, when the user clicks the 'Submit' button on the target entity page, we invoke a method on the callback.
+This approach is extremely powerful.

 ### Here is a concrete example

 An `Account` entity has a many-to-many association with a `Role` entity.
 From the `Account` edit page, when the user clicks on the <img src="/images/blog/2013-03-05/add.png"/>